 - Market dynamics and competitive landscape; and

-AD-114 combats Macular Degeneration in the eye
+AD-214 i-body and treatment of Macular Degeneration in the eye

 Wet-AMD (age-related macular degeneration) is a leading cause of vision loss in the world with millions of people affected annually.
 It destroys the macula, the part of the eye that provides sharp, central vision needed for seeing objects clearly.
 In wet-AMD, blood vessels from behind the retina grow under the macula.
 These new blood vessels can be fragile and leak blood and fluid causing damage and vision loss.
 As the disease progresses, patients can experience retinal scarring or fibrosis, which leads to further vision loss.